mraheb/mraheb.github.io/resources.md

 ### resources for the passionate physical chemist:
 ### resources for the outstanding organic chemist:
 ### resources for the inquisitive inorganic chemist:
+1. [*Inorganic Chemistry* by **Gary Miessler**](https://www.amazon.ca/Inorganic-Chemistry-5th-Gary-Miessler/dp/0321811054) I got substantial use out of this text for a transition metals course.
+Unlike other inorganic chemistry texts, Miessler's spends a good portion going over group theory and its ties to molecular orbital theory and spectroscopy.
 ## Applied Mathematics Resources